 The Uncollective | En Beige

-En Beige unveils a slippery world of dissatisfaction, repetitive tragedy and unfulfilled flat-pack fantasies.
-It explores homogeneity and beigeness in a microcosmic sense: our relationship as queers sharing a room in London, combatting routine and desire.
+En Beige unveils a relentless world of dissatisfaction and unfulfilled flat-pack fantasies.
+Actions of building and unbuilding offer accessible ways into queering the structures of societal homogeneity.
+Everything is suspended between the microcosmic and cosmic; Michael and Eve’s relationship as queers sharing a room combatting routine and desire.

 Concept and performance by Eve Stainton and Michael Kitchin from The Uncollective